FAQ

 The purpose of the appointment is for us to collaborate on a letter that will support you in accessing the care you need.
 My job in such appointments is to provide a non-judgmental and affirming space to document information about you in accordance with WPATH standards of care.
 I will share my screen with you throughout the appointment so that you see everything that is written.
 I aim to provide trauma-informed care, which means I will not ask questions about your personal history that are not relevant to writing the letter.

-Reach out below to schedule your free 15 minute phone consultation!
+Schedule your free 15 minute phone consultation below.

 Please be advised that email is not a HIPAA compliant means of communication.
 When you choose to communicate via email, you are consenting to the associated privacy risks.
 Because email is not secure, Wise Mind Therapy, PLLC cannot guarantee that information transmitted will remain confidential.